The Nutrisystem Dining Out GuideArticle posted in: Nutrisystem

 As with most restaurants, your best bets are simple grilled or roasted fish and chicken dishes seasoned with herbs but without creamy or cheesy sauces like Alfredo, carbonara or pesto.

 Know that the words “au gratin” mean cheese and “stuffed” with any entrée usually also means cheese (like manicotti, lasagna, stuffed shells or tortellini).
 Ask for whole wheat noodles if they have them then limit sauces to safe bets such as marinara, primavera, white or red clam sauce or lemon sauce.

 For a more concise guide to eating out at an Italian restaurant, click on the link below!

-Eating out at an Indian restaurant is easy because there are plenty of healthy and vegetarian options.
+Eating out on a diet?
+Ordering dinner at an Indian restaurant is easy because there are plenty of healthy and vegetarian options.
 There’s nothing like the aromatic flavors of coriander, cinnamon, turmeric and ginger to make eating veggies a sensual pleasure.

 Opt for appetizers and entrees that contain lentils or garbanzo beans, which are high in protein (therefore filling).
 Scan the menu for the foods billed as “tandoori.”
 That means they’re cooked in a tandoor, a bell-shaped clay pot that can reach temperatures as high as 900 degrees.
 No oil, no frying.
 “Tikka” style cooking is your clue to healthy marinades (yogurt and spices, not coconut milk, ghee—clarified butter—or cream found in many Indian dishes).